-- Understanding fundamental concepts of client-server models, and role of client-side framework in design and creation of websites.
+- Fundamental concepts of client-server models, and role of client-side framework

-- Creating structured websites using HTML grouping, text-level elements, hyperlinked text.
+- Structured websites using HTML grouping, text-level elements, and hyperlinked text

 Some of these assessments may involve group work.

 * Minimum 75% of the final exam must be in practical hands-on computer programming format.